-1.7 The Lifetime of the Area Plan
+The Lifetime of the Area Plan

-- 1.7.1 The Isle of Man Strategic Plan 2016 covers the period from 2011 to 2026.
+The Isle of Man Strategic Plan 2016 covers the period from 2011 to 2026.
 The Area Plan for the East matches this time span, as it represents the implementation of the strategic policies.
 This is known as the 'plan period'.
-It is anticipated that a full review of the Isle of Man Strategic Plan will begin ahead of the 2021 Full Census, in time duly incorporating any findings. - 1.7.2 Whilst the Area Plan for the East will follow the current timescale in place for the Isle of Man Strategic Plan (2011 to 2026), this does not mean that the lifetime of the Plan or relevance of the Proposals within the Plan will automatically come to an end in 2026.
+It is anticipated that a full review of the Isle of Man Strategic Plan will begin ahead of the 2021 Full Census, in time duly incorporating any findings.

+1.7.2 Whilst the Area Plan for the East will follow the current timescale in place for the Isle of Man Strategic Plan (2011 to 2026), this does not mean that the lifetime of the Plan or relevance of the Proposals within the Plan will automatically come to an end in 2026.
 Continuity is ensured, so that planning is orderly, and transitions between statutory plans take place smoothly.
-The Plan contains 'Strategic Reserve' sites for both Residential and Employment uses which are intended for development in the longer-term (beyond 2026) or possibly before that, should there be a demonstrable need.
+The Plan contains 'Strategic Reserve' sites for both Residential and Employment uses which are intended for development in the longer term (beyond 2026) or possibly before that, should there be a demonstrable need.
 The arrangements for the future release of such Reserve Sites have been set out in the relevant Chapters identifying the Proposal Sites.
+However, it is intended that the allocation of land for development in the East will be reconsidered as soon as is practicable after the next review of the Strategic Plan has been completed.
+In the meantime, in addition to land allocated for immediate development, the Area Plan contains some 'Strategic Reserve Sites', which identify land for future residential development, should this be required.
+Until these sites are released for development, they will be subject to General Policy 3 of the Strategic Plan.
+The arrangements for the future release of the 'Strategic Reserve Sites' are set out below (Chapter 12), where the sites in question are identified (M1)

-1.8 Statutory Plans to be replaced by this Area Plan for the East
+Statutory Plans to be replaced by this Area Plan for the East

-1.8.1 The Isle of Man Planning Scheme (Development Plan) Order 1982

-The Planning Scheme, often referred to as the 1982 Development Plan is still operational in a number of rural areas on the Isle of Man and will remain so until replaced.
+- 1.8 The Isle of Man Planning Scheme (Development Plan) Order 1982 - 1.8.1 The Planning Scheme, often referred to as the 1982 Development Plan is still operational in a number of rural areas on the Isle of Man and will remain so until replaced.
 It is currently the statutory development plan for both Marown and Santon.
-Elsewhere in the East, settlement based Local Plans have been prepared in the East dating back to 1991.

-1.8.2 Local Plans
+Elsewhere in the East, settlement based Local Plans have been prepared in the East dating back to 1991. - 1.8.2 Local Plans